Take a look again How to Experience the Old Masters - Thames & Hudson

 Description

-Art of the past may seem very distant, obscured both by time and by the thick theory of academia.
-Look Again, presenting the experiences of the contemporary viewer, shows that it doesn't have to be that way.
-From Bosch’s spectacular theatrical works to Cézanne’s harmonious simplicity – Ossian Ward explores some of the most magnificent works of art in all their dynamism, awe, and beauty.
-Ward’s simple, ten-step program acts as an aid to viewing, often breaking down the unclear strategies of the Old Masters into intuitive categories – from Art as Integrity to Art as Vision.
+Art of the past may seem very distant, obscured both by time and by academic jargon.
+Look Again, presenting the experiences of the contemporary viewer, shows that it doesn't have to be this way.
+From Bosch's spectacular theatrical works to Cézanne's harmonious simplicity — Ossian Ward explores some of the most magnificent works of art in their full dynamism, awe, and beauty.
+Ward's simple ten-step program acts as a viewing aid, often breaking down the often unclear strategies of the Old Masters into intuitive categories — from Art as Integrity to Art as Vision.

-John Berger’s Ways of Seeing influence this new approach of Look Again, but they have been updated here for the 21st-century art world.
-The key to this book is the emphasis on not only how to look at the Old Masters but also how to experience them.
+Influenced by John Berger's Ways of Seeing, the new approach of Look Again has been updated here for the 21st-century art world.
+The key to this book is its emphasis not only on ways of looking at the Old Masters but also on experiencing them.
 Just as contemporary art should be judged by how it moves, captivates, and surrounds us, great images of the world can be perceived as immersive, enchanting, and even participatory experiences.

 The Thames & Hudson manufactory was founded in 1949 by Walter and Eva Neurath.
 Their greatest passion and mission was to create a “museum without walls” and to make the world of art, as well as the research of leading scientists, accessible to a broad audience.
 To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

-Today, still an independent, family-owned company, Thames & Hudson is one of the leading publishers of illustrated books worldwide, with over 2,000 titles printed.
-It publishes high-quality books across all areas of visual creativity: arts (fine arts, applied arts, decorative arts, performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The list of children’s books is also expanding.
+Today, still an independent, family-owned company, Thames & Hudson is one of the world's leading publishers of illustrated books with over 2,000 titles printed.
+It publishes high-quality books across all areas of visual creativity: arts (fine, applied, decorative, performing), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+It is also expanding its list of children's books.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson

 Walter Neurath was born in Vienna in 1903.
-In 1938, he left his hometown – where he ran an art gallery and published illustrated books – for London.
+In 1938, he left his hometown — where he ran an art gallery and published illustrated books — for London.
 Initially, he worked as a production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed a pioneering concept of what is now called book packaging (or co-publishing), where book ideas are developed, ordered, produced, and sold to publishers operating in different markets and languages, to create large print runs and thus reduce unit production costs.
-Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.
+Neurath and Foges developed a pioneering concept of what is now called book packaging (or co-publishing), where ideas for books are developed, ordered, produced, and sold to publishers operating in different markets and languages to create large editions and thus reduce unit production costs.
+Neurath's concept was the first of many innovations introduced to the publishing world through Thames & Hudson.

 Seeking to continue book packaging in the second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing house, with offices in London and New York, in the fall of 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

-Other significant series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, which contributed to pioneering interest in archaeology from the 1950s onwards, both in book form and television.
-Over 34 titles have been published in this series over 34 years.
+Other significant series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, which contributed to pioneering interest in archaeology from the 1950s onward, both in book form and on television.
+Over 34 titles were published in this series over 34 years.
 The large-format *Great Civilizations* series, published in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.

 Thus, the world of art and scholarship remains at the heart of Thames & Hudson’s publishing program, which remains true to its core principle: providing a “museum without walls.”